 \end{lemma} \begin{proof} Consider $\tilde f : = j\circ h \circ j$ and $\tilde h : = j \circ f \circ j$, the conformal maps associated to $j (\g)$.
 We have $\tilde f' (0) = h'(\infty)^{-1}$ and

 and similarly for $\tilde h$.
 We compute

-Since the Loewner energy of a Jordan curve is M\"obius invariant, we have $I^L(\g) = I^L(j (\g))$, we obtain the first equality.
+Since the Loewner energy of a Jordan curve is M\"obius invariant, we have $I^L(\g) = I^L(j (\g))$ and we obtain the first equality.
 The second equality follows from Lemma~\ref{lem:Grunsky_inequality} since $\g$ has Lebesgue measure zero. \end{proof}

-Combining Theorem~\ref{thm:WP-leaf} and Theorem~\ref{thm:dual_Jordan_curve}, we obtain a new characterization of Weil-Petersson quasicircles. \begin{cor} A Jordan curve $\g$ separating $0$ from $\infty$ is a Weil-Petersson quasicircle if and only if $\g$ can be realized as a leaf in the foliation generated by a measure $\rho$ with $S(\rho) < \infty$. \end{cor}
+Combining Theorem~\ref{thm:WP-leaf} and Theorem~\ref{thm:dual_Jordan_curve}, we obtain a new characterization of Weil--Petersson quasicircles. \begin{cor} A Jordan curve $\g$ separating $0$ from $\infty$ is a Weil--Petersson quasicircle if and only if $\g$ can be realized as a leaf in the foliation generated by a measure $\rho$ with $S(\rho) < \infty$. \end{cor}